greim/ugly-adapter/readme.md

 When a module is a namespace object with functions on it—such as `fs`—you can "promify" it.
 It will return an object with all the same properties and functions.
-The functions have the same signature—sans callback—and return promises.
+The functions return promises and have the same signature, except for the callbacks.

 ```js
 import adapt from 'ugly-adapter');